oarnosa/chatter/README.md

 ## General info

-Chatter is a real-time chat application built using React, Node, Express, and Socket.io which allows for communciation between multiple users inside of a chatroom.
+Chatter is a real-time chat application built using React, Node.js, Express, and Socket.io which allows for communciation between multiple users inside of a chatroom.
 The purpose of this project was to serve as an introduction to utilizing WebSockets through the Socket.io library.
 Socket.io is a library which allows for real-time, bidirectional, event-based communication.
 It is setup on both the server, to handle all incoming requests, and on the client, to handle the messages being created by the users, and provides a fast and responsive experience for real-time communication.
 During the implementation of this project, I was also introduced to the use of hooks within React to handle state and props.
 This feature allowed for the removal of class components and stream-lined the process of handling the users and connections amongst different components.

 ## Setup